 2. Air conditioners

-There are many types of air conditioners (HVAC, window air conditioners, portable air conditioners, etc.), and the principle of their work is the same.
+There are many types of air conditioners (HVAC, ocean breeze portable air conditioners, etc.), and the principle of their work is the same.
 The device removes the warm air from the inside of the house and pumps it out outside, and it releases the cool air indoors.

-The difference between a swamp cooler and an air conditioner lies in their cooling method, the area they cover, how much electricity they use, and how much space the device takes itself.
+The difference between a swamp cooler and an evaporative air conditioner lies in their cooling method, the area they cover, how much electricity they use, and how much space the device takes itself.
 The evaporative air coolers are smaller and more compact than ACs.
+Read also: The Best Mini Air Conditioner

-How and When Should You Use a Swamp Cooler and an Air Conditioner Together
+How and When Should You Use a Swamp Cooler and an AC Together

 1. If you need to cool down a different space